₹ 1629724.98 Cr.

 Add Your Ratio

 These are the brands of Reliance Industries Ltd.

 Stock investing requires careful analysis of financial data to find out the company's true net worth.
 This is generally done by examining the company's profit and loss account, balance sheet and cash flow statement.
 This can be time-consuming and cumbersome.
 An easier way to find out about a company's performance is to look at its financial ratios, which can help to make sense of the overwhelming amount of information that can be found in a company's financial statements.

 Here are the few indispensable tools that should be a part of every investor’s research process.

-Sales growth: - Reliance Industries has reported revenue growth of 27.92 % which is fair in relation to its growth and performance.
+Sales growth: - Reliance Industries has reported revenue growth of -27.0916121833015 % which is poor in relation to its growth and performance.

 Operating Margin: - This will tell you about the operational efficiency of the company.
 The operating margin of Reliance Industries for the current financial year is 13.1446225988839 %.

 Dividend Yield: - It tells us how much dividend we will receive in relation to the price of the stock.
 The current year dividend for Reliance Industries is Rs 7 and the yield is 0.3321 %.